 A standard electric-car battery usually holds a few hundred storage cells — each around the size of a mini tablet computer.
 But the prototype of the new locomotive will have a battery with approximately 20,000 cells, and future versions may have as many as 50,000 cells.
 The cells also must be able to weather the heavy-going environment of a locomotive, with all its jolts and shocks.

-To build the demonstration model, workers will strip out the engine and cooling systems from a diesel locomotive to make way for the battery under the hood.
-But from the outside, the battery-powered locomotive won’t look much different from its diesel counterparts.
+To build the demonstration model, workers stripped out the engine and cooling systems from a diesel locomotive to make way for the battery under the hood.
+But from the outside, the battery-powered locomotive doesn’t look much different from its diesel counterparts.

 The impact on BNSF could be huge, not only in fuel cost-savings, but if it could use battery-powered locomotives in urban areas, such as the Port of Long Beach, it might be able to overcome the opposition to its long-stalled Southern California International Gateway plan, which has been held up due to environmental concerns tied to diesel emissions.

 Disclosure: David Mazor is a freelance writer focusing on Berkshire Hathaway.
-The author is long in Berkshire Hathaway, and this article is not a recommendation on whether to buy or sell the stock.
+The author is long in Berkshire Hathaway, and this article is not a recommendation on whether to buy or sell a stock.
 The information contained in this article should not be construed as personalized or individualized investment advice.
-Past performance
+Past performance is no guarantee of future results.